Skip to content

 Post-operative

-Labiaplasty, in summary, is a virtually painless procedure with a very smooth recovery.
+Labiaplasty is usually associated with manageable post-operative discomfort rather than severe pain, with a recovery plan that must be followed carefully.
 I recommend the use of silver sulphadiazine ointment for one week, to prevent infection, as it is a moist area.
 Other recommendations include one month without physical activity and six weeks without sexual activity.
 Bleeding is minimal and most patients resume light activities within a few days.

 Sutures